We're Filming Our 100th Episode - And We're Hitting the Road That Built America to Do It

 100 Episodes.
 13+ Seasons.
 A Whole Lot of Road.

 Some highlights over the years came over time, but one recent award win meant probably the most.
-Our director of photographer, Greg Barna, who has been working with me on PBS series and content since 2007 with my original series Equitrekking, just last year received the Silver Circle Emmy Award for a lifetime of achievement in photography.
+Our director of photography, Greg Barna, who has been working with me on my PBS series and content since 2007 with my original series Equitrekking, just last year received the Silver Circle Emmy Award for a lifetime of achievement in photography.
 We think his 3 Emmy wins across Equitrekking, and his many nominations for Look Up with Darley had something to do with this honor!
 We couldn’t be prouder.
 So many of you who know us know that Greg and our small team are super talented, but this honor is huge… and well deserved.

 So where do we go from here?